William Martínez (footballer)

-Wílliam Ruben Martínez Carreras (January 13, 1928 – December 28, 1997) was a Uruguayan footballer.
+Wílliam Ruben Martínez Carreras (January 13, 1928 – December 28, 1997) was a Uruguayan footballer who played as a defender.
 He played 54 times for the Uruguay national football team between 1950 and 1965.

+Club career

 Martínez came through the youth team of local side Sportivo Alba de Victoria and signed on as a youth player for Nacional in 1962.
 After playing for Nacional at various youth levels and for the first team he joined Racing Club de Montevideo in 1947.